jeremybise/twentynineteen-hugo/README.md

 ## Content Notes

-- To set a featured image for a post or page, add `image: /path/to/image.jpg` to your frontmatter.
+- To set a featured image for a post or page, add `image: /path/to/image.jpg` to your post or page's frontmatter.
--

 ## Available Site Params